-- (1) A marketplace that displays orders of exchange-traded securities to a person or company shallmust provide accurate and timely information regarding orders for the exchange-traded securities displayed by the marketplace to an information processor as required by the information processor or, if there is no information processor, to an information vendor that meets the standards set by a regulation services provider. - (2) Subsection (1) does not apply if the marketplace only displays orders to its employees or to persons or companies retained by the marketplace to assist in the operation of the marketplace and if the orders posted on the marketplace meet the size threshold set by a regulation services provider. - (3) A marketplace that is subject to subsection (1) must not make the information referred to in that subsection available to any person or company before it makes that information available to an information processor or, if there is no information processor, to an information vendor.
+- (1) A marketplace that displays orders of exchange-traded securities to a person or company shallmust provide accurate and timely information regarding orders for the exchange-traded securities displayed by the marketplace to an information processor as required by the information processor or, if there is no information processor, to an information vendor that meets the standards set by a regulation services provider. - (2) Subsection (1) does not apply if the marketplace only displays orders to its employees or to persons or companies retained by the marketplace to assist in the operation of the marketplace and if the orders posted on the marketplace meet the size threshold set by a regulation services provider. - (3) A marketplace that is subject to subsection (1) must not make the information referred to in that subsection available to any other person or company before it makes that information available to the information processor or, if there is no information processor, to the information vendor.

-7.2 Post-Trade Information Transparency - Exchange-Traded Securities-
+7.2 Post-Trade Information Transparency - Exchange-Traded Securities -

-- (1) A marketplace shall must provide accurate and timely information regarding trades for exchange-traded securities executed on the marketplace to an information processor as required by the information processor or, if there is no information processor, to an information vendor that meets the standards set by a regulation services provider. - (2) A marketplace that is subject to subsection (1) must not make the information referred to in that subsection available to any person or company before it makes that information available to an information processor or, if there is no information processor, to an information vendor.
+- (1) A marketplace shallmust provide accurate and timely information regarding trades for exchange-traded securities executed on the marketplace to an information processor as required by the information processor or, if there is no information processor, to an information vendor that meets the standards set by a regulation services provider. - (2) A marketplace must not make the information referred to in subsection (1) available to any other person or company before it makes that information available to the information processor or, if there is no information processor, to the information vendor.